 Kolot Chayeinu is a religious and spiritual community.
 Prayer, in its in many forms, is central to our life as a community.
 We pray using language that speaks of God's existence, while recognizing that each of us as individuals understands God differently or not at all.

 We believe in free expression of doubt and regular questioning.
 Like Jacob, we wrestle with the divine.
-We find joy and comfort in Jewish celebration and prayer and we base our Jewish practice on our understanding of Jewish tradition and modern innovation, and as we seek to create new forms and rituals involving story, drama, dance, literature and music.
+We find joy and comfort in Jewish celebration and prayer and we base our Jewish practice on our understanding of Jewish tradition and modern innovation, and as we seek to create new forms and rituals involving story, drama, dance, literature, and music.
 Music is a cornerstone of our worship, which encompasses a wide musical variety.
 Our prayer is one aspect of the congregation's expression and development, and we seek to renew it regularly through learning and experimentation.

-Understanding Judaism to be practiced in the shul, school and home, we seek to strengthen and support home practice of Judaism among our members, as well as involvement in communal prayer and learning.
-A Jewish community today should provide a place for discussion, learning, argument, prayer, silence, comfort and hope in response to a complex and changing world.
+Understanding Judaism to be practiced in the shul, school, and home, we seek to strengthen and support home practice of Judaism among our members, as well as involvement in communal prayer and learning.
+A Jewish community today should provide a place for discussion, learning, argument, prayer, silence, comfort, and hope in response to a complex and changing world.
 We inherit a Jewish tradition that responds to all of life in a deeply serious fashion, and we believe in engaging it meaningfully.

-Torah - our ongoing story - and Jewish learning in general, is central to our life as a community.
+Torah - our ongoing story - and Jewish learning in general, are central to our life as a community.
 Our learning answers questions and enables questioning, and instills an abiding sense of pleasure in Jewish thought and practice.
 We strive to develop the basic knowledge and skills needed for ongoing religious practice, cultural engagement, and ethical action.

 Ideally, learners of all ages and backgrounds will understand what Judaism means for them, identify strongly as Jews, and have the cultural fluency needed for active engagement in Jewish life and community.
 As a Jewish community, we believe strongly in teaching and passing on our tradition to the next generation.
 Children learn to be Jews from parents, school and community, and we are dedicated to enabling learning from all three.
-Some prayer, learning and celebration should be geared primarily to children, some primarily to adults, and some to cross-generational gatherings.
+Some prayer, learning, and celebration should be geared primarily to children, some primarily to adults, and some to cross-generational gatherings.
 We strive to gather as a whole community, and also nurture the development of affinity groups within the larger congregation.

 We strive to create a covenantal community.
 Judaism teaches that each person is created in God's image, and we are thus deeply respectful of one another even in strong disagreement.
 The debate of ideas is part of the holy enterprise that is Jewish tradition and life, and we are committed to continuing the argument and the respect.
 Our commitment to the Jewish prophetic tradition is profound.
 This tradition urges us to refuse to be satisfied and obligates us to improve the world in which we find ourselves.
-We support and act in common cause with those who pursue justice, peace and fairness here and around the world.
-Jewish codes of ethical conduct are our guide and we seek to conduct ourselves accordingly, via tzedakah (giving for justice), tikkun olam (active repair of the world), and gemilut hasadim (acts of loving-kindness).
+We support and act in common cause with those who pursue justice, peace, and fairness here and around the world.
+Jewish codes of ethical conduct are our guide, and we seek to conduct ourselves accordingly, via tzedakah (giving for justice), tikkun olam (active repair of the world), and gemilut hasadim (acts of loving-kindness).

 Our members believe in living our ethical values in our own community.
 Thus, for example, our worship services, including those for the High Holy Days, are open to everyone and our dues structure is flexible and does not bar anyone who cannot pay.
 Similarly, if and when we have a space of our own, we pledge to consider issues of access to that space and its impact on the environment and its neighborhood.

-Judaism today must acknowledge the uncertainty of the world and people's fears about it, and must find ways to respond, to engage, to protest, to comfort and to offer hope.
-Our Jewish expressions will be most meaningful if they are informed by Jewish learning and tradition, and by current innovations and experiments.
-We believe that our prayer, learning, and acts of justice must reflect our lives, our minds and our hearts, and enrich and illuminate all three.
+Judaism today must acknowledge the uncertainty of the world and people's fears about it and must find ways to respond, to engage, to protest, to comfort, and to offer hope.
+Our Jewish expressions will be most meaningful if they are informed by Jewish learning and tradition and by current innovations and experiments.
+We believe that our prayer, learning, and acts of justice must reflect our lives, our minds, and our hearts and enrich and illuminate all three.
 An engaged Jewish life can provide deep meaning and strong community, and we strive to achieve both.
 We believe that it is a Jewish value to look to the future with hope.